Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 ### 🏗️ Monolith vs Microservices

-Monolith: Single code base, simpler for smaller systems, but hard to change, and test.
+- **Monolith**: Single codebase containing all modules.
+Simple to build and deploy, but becomes hard to scale, change, and test as the system grows. *Example: Notification Service, or Authentication are often monolith, as they are single service.*

-Microservices: Independent services, suitable for large-scale systems, easy to deploy, modify and maintain.
+- **Microservices**: System split into independent services, each owning a specific function.
+Better for large-scale systems as they’re easier to scale, deploy, and maintain. *Example: A food delivery app with separate services for orders, payments, delivery, and user management.*

 ---